Frans Sammut: Career

 His non-fiction works include Ir-Rivoluzzjoni Franciza: il-Grajja u t-Tifsira (The French Revolution: History and Meaning), Bonaparti f'Malta (Bonaparte in Malta), of which a French translation, Bonaparte à Malte, was published in 2008, and On The Da Vinci Code (2006), a bilingual (English and Maltese) commentary on the international bestseller.
 He also edited Mikiel Anton Vassalli's Lexicon.
-Vassalli (d.
-1829) is considered the Father of the Maltese Language.
 In 2006, Sammut's translation of Vassalli's Motti, Aforismi e Proverbii Maltesi was published as Ghajdun il-Ghaqal, Kliem il-Gherf u Qwiel Maltin.
 In 2007, his Il-Holma Maltija in translation (as La Malta Revo) represented Malta in the Esperanto collection of classic literary works published by Mondial Books of New York.
 In 2008, his Il-Gagga was published for the fifth time.
-In 2009, Sammut presented a revolutionary reinterpretation of Pietru Caxaro's poem "Xidew il-qada" (also known as "Il Cantilena"), the oldest written document in the Maltese language.
+In 2009, Sammut presented a reinterpretation of Pietru Caxaro's poem "Xidew il-qada" (also known as "Il Cantilena"), the oldest written document in the Maltese language.

 Sammut translated important works for theatre: Racine's Phedre (Fedra) (1978) and Maxim Gorki's The Lower Depths, both represented at the Manoel Theatre, under the direction of poet Mario Azzopardi.

-Former University of Malta Rector and Professor of Philosophy Peter Serracino Inglott said:

-The genius of Sammut was in his ability as of a Voltairian jester to transform a historical character into a sort of carnivalesque vector of an ironically larger than life mask.
-The reader is made to enjoy the obverse side of personalities usually regarded with unmitigated solemnity.
-One smiles like an accomplice in their doubts, slippings and tergiversations.
-The stylistic shift from historical narrative to fictional is perhaps the biggest challenge to be faced by any kind of translator.

-Professor Henry Frendo said this of Frans Sammut:

-Warm and forthright, a worthy son of Ħaż-Żebbuġ, an ardent Francophile, and a potentially acid polemicist in his own right, a patriot, passionate as always, Frans had a command of English as much as of Maltese and he did not hold back any punches if he felt that he or someone else was being wronged.

-Former Ambassador to Malta Daniel Rondeau thus described Frans Sammut:

-White-haired, with big eyes and white, thick mustaches, quite dark, a strong handshake, the author of Bonaparte à Malte.

 Death

+Frans Sammut died age 66 in hospital.
+He died unexpectedly from 'natural causes'.

-Frans Sammut's famous last words were: “My wife and I should be going to Jerusalem, but it seems plans have changed.
+Frans Sammut's last words were: “My wife and I should be going to Jerusalem, but it seems plans have changed.
 I am now going to the Heavenly Jerusalem."

-Serracino Inglott reacted thus to these words: "I realised then that sometimes tears and laughter are interchangeable."

 National Prize

-In May 2014, the Maltese Ministry of Education launched the Frans Sammut Prize for the Maltese Language.
+In May of 2014, the Maltese Ministry of Education launched the Frans Sammut Prize for the Maltese Language.

 University textbooks

 Frans Sammut's novels are studied at the University of Malta.

 Numerous theses and papers have been written about his novels.

-In 2015, university lecturer in literary Dr Marco Galea wrote that the Maltese novel is dominated by Frans Sammut and two others:
+In 2015, university lecturer in literary Dr Marco Galea wrote that Maltese literature is dominated by Frans Sammut and two others: